bhhupender/Text-Summarization-NLP/README.md

 # Text-Summarization-NLP
 Text Summarization Tool using NLP and Transformers

 This project implements a powerful text summarization tool capable of generating both extractive and abstractive summaries.
 It combines traditional NLP techniques with modern transformer-based models like T5.
-A sleek and user-friendly interface is provided using Gradio, allowing users to input text and generate summaries effortlessly.
+A sleek and user-friendly interface is provided using Streamlit, allowing users to input text and generate summaries effortlessly.

 Features: